 A number of state and local partners have contributed to the costs associated with development and operation of the Sobering Center.
 We anticipate annual costs for operating the Sobering Center of about $350,000 per year, which will be covered by community partners, grants and donations.

 Location of the Sobering Center

-A commercial property at 3005 Diamond Lake Blvd. in Roseburg will be renovated to house the Sobering Center.
+The Sobering Center is located at 251 NE Patterson Street, off of Diamond Lake Boulevard and about 3 miles east of downtown.
 The building is owned by Adapt and is located near Adapt’s residential treatment facility.

 When will the Sobering Center open?

 The Sobering Center will open in August 2021.

 The Sobering Center is a community effort that depends on broad community support and involvement.
 We hope community members will stay informed about our progress and celebrate the commitment of the many supporting agencies who have invested time and resources to assure the health and safety of our community.

 The development of the Sobering Center is funded by several state and local supporting agencies.
 We will also pursue grant opportunities and accept charitable contributions to support ongoing operations of the Sobering Center.

 Umpqua Health Alliance